stream1984/ext/ext-rx/README.md

 Vert.x module adding support for Reactive Extensions (Rx) using the Rx libraries.
 This allows Vert.x developers to use the Rx type-safe composable API to build Vert.x verticles.

-# Usage

-This module provides helpers for adpating Vert.x stream and future constructs to Rx observables.
+This module provides helpers for adapting Vert.x stream and future constructs to Rx observables.

-## Dealing with read streams

-Vert.x provides readstream objects, the Rx extension for Vert.x provides ways for converting such stream into the equivalent Observable.
+## RxJava

-### RxJava
+### Read stream support

 Vert.x for Java provides `io.vertx.core.streams.ReadStream` objects, the `RxHelper` class provides a static util method for convering such stream to a `rx.Observable`.